jullury-fluent/smart-api-server/README.md

-# @smart-api/server
+# @jullury-fluent/smart-api-server

-Server-side library for the Smart Endpoint framework.
+Server-side library for the Smart API framework.
 Provides NestJS modules and services for auto-generating API endpoints based on your data models with Sequelize ORM integration.

 ## Features